-We must receive any comments on this proposed AD by March 19, 2007.
+We must receive comments on this proposed AD by December 2, 2011.

 FOR FURTHER INFORMATION CONTACT:

-We invite you to send any written relevant data, views, or arguments regarding this proposal.
-Send your comments to an address listed under ADDRESSES.
-Include “Docket No. FAA-2006-25896; Directorate Identifier 2006-NE-33-AD” in the subject line of your comments.
-We specifically invite comments on the overall regulatory, economic, environmental, and energy aspects of the proposed AD.
-We will consider all comments received by the closing date and may amend the proposed AD in light of those comments.
+We invite you to send any written relevant data, views, or arguments about this proposal.
+Send your comments to an address listed under the ADDRESSES section.
+Include “Docket No. FAA-2011-0599; Directorate Identifier 2011-NE-19-AD” at the beginning of your comments.
+We specifically invite comments on the overall regulatory, economic, environmental, and energy aspects of this proposed AD.
+We will consider all comments received by the closing date and may amend this proposed AD because of those comments.

 Costs of Compliance

-We estimate that this proposed AD would affect 50 CF34-10E series turbofan engines installed on airplanes of U.S. registry.
-We also estimate that it would take about 3 work-hours per engine to perform the proposed actions, and that the average labor rate is $80 per work-hour.
-Required parts would cost about $4,226 per engine to upgrade the MFP to a different P/N to make it serviceable.
-Based on these figures, we estimate the total upgrade cost of the proposed AD to U.S. operators to be $223,300.
+We estimate that this proposed AD would affect 71 GE CF34-10E series turbofan engines installed on airplanes of U.S. registry.
+We also estimate that it would take about 8 work-hours per engine to perform a replacement of the CVD support assembly and visual inspections, and that the average labor rate is $85 per work-hour.
+A replacement CVD support assembly costs about $3,080.
+We estimate that two fan drive shafts would fail inspection and require replacement.
+A replacement fan drive shaft costs about $126,900.
+We estimate that no additional labor costs would be incurred to perform the required part replacements as the replacements are done at time of scheduled engine shop visit.
+Based on these figures, we estimate the total cost of the AD to U.S. operators to be $520,760.

 Authority for This Rulemaking

 Title 49 of the United States Code specifies the FAA's authority to issue rules on aviation safety.
 Subtitle I, section 106, describes the authority of the FAA Administrator.
 Subtitle VII: Aviation Programs, describes in more detail the scope of the Agency's authority.